Depression and anxiety dreams

 Just how accurate is this modern view of depression?
 Yes depressed people certainly dream more.
 But if you stop them dreaming will this cure them?
 Thats not likely to be the case.
 Their dreams merely play out the waking anxieties.
 The heart of the problem is that depressed people get into a cycle.
 They simply cannot break out of their problems.
 They simply go round in circles feeling resentful.
 Therapy may allow them to hopefully view their situations from a new and fresh perspective.

-In many ways it is pointless to study the dreams of depressed people as a seperate group.
+In many ways it is pointless to study the dreams of depressed people as a separate group.
 But this article brings together dreams from people who have openly stated that they were very depressed at the time or were suffering from deep trauma or depression.

 Dreams are by their nature metaphors for your life.
-All metaphors will tend to be exxagerations from the truth.
+All metaphors will tend to be exaggerations from the truth.
 So depression dreams will not differ that much from those people who have much milder forms of depression - those who are simply bored or fed up.
 Both will choose extreme metaphors to express their feelings.

 Having said that - here is a selection of dreams from people who were severely depressed, paranoid or traumatised.